HL7/fhir-mCODE-ig/input/pagecontent/conformance-profiles.md

 #### Must Support

-mCODE inherits the US Core interpretation of MS, in particular, the [US Core version 3.2 interpretation](https://hl7.org/fhir/us/core/2021jan/conformance-expectations.html).
+mCODE inherits the US Core interpretation of MS, in particular, the more detailed [US Core version 3.2 interpretation](https://hl7.org/fhir/us/core/2021jan/conformance-expectations.html).
 Interpretation of MS is not straightforward, as the following two statements make clear:

 * <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" >S</span> does not necessarily mean the element must be supported.
 * Lack of an <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" >S</span> does not necessarily mean the element does not have to be supported.

 Regarding the first point, an element marked with an <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" >S</span> in a profile does **not** have to be supported if it is nested and any one of the elements directly containing that element does **not** have an <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" >S</span> flag.
 There is also the case of an element whose cardinality is 0..0 and yet has an <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" >S</span> flag, which again does not require support [^1].

 Regarding the second point, a required element must be supported by a Data Sender, regardless of the presence or absence of an <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" >S</span> flag.
 On the other hand, the same element does not have to be supported by the Data Receiver [^2].

+#### Non-Must Support Elements

+Data elements in mCODE that do not *have to be* supported still MAY be supported.
+If an element that MAY be supported is supported, the implementation of that element MUST conform to the profile.
+Moreover, any data element that would reasonably be expected to conform to an mCODE data element SHOULD conform to that element.

 ##### Viewing Must Support Flags
 To see which elements have <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" >S</span> flags, consult the "Snapshot Table" view of the profile.
 The "Differential Table" view hides <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" >S</span> flags inherited from the parent profile.
 The "Snapshot Table (Must Support)" view reflects the IG Publisher's interpretation of how <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" >S</span> flags translate to support requirements, which may or may not coincide with the US Core/mCODE interpretation.